 One of the youngest awardees of multiple top NIH and FDA grants, Dr. Fajgenbaum has published scientific papers in high-impact journals such as the New England Journal of Medicine, The Lancet, and the Journal of Clinical Investigation, including a paper selected as one of the top innovations in science and medicine of 2020.
 He has been profiled by The New York Times, TODAY, GMA, USA TODAY, Forbes 30 Under 30, and received numerous awards, including the 2016 Atlas Award along with then-VP Joe Biden, the 2022 NDRI Service to Science Award along with Nobel Laureates Katalin Kariko and Drew Weissman, and the 2023 Philadelphia Citizen of the Year Award.
 He also serves on the Board of Directors for the Reagan-Udall Foundation for the FDA.
 Dr. Fajgenbaum earned a BS from Georgetown University, MSc from the University of Oxford, MD from the University of Pennsylvania, and MBA from The Wharton School.

-The Nobility in Science Award is given annually to a deserving visionary, who has been a leading sarcoma surgeon and researcher and has taken on an integral role in advancing drug development for sarcoma patients.
-Awardees receiving this honor have contributed in a significant way to the advancement of, care, treatment, for sarcoma patients.
-This award is given to an outstanding scientist who is dedicated to the advancement of knowledge of sarcoma and works tirelessly to find new and innovative approaches for treating this rare cancer.
+The Nobility in Science Award is given annually to a deserving visionary, who has been a leading sarcoma researcher and has taken on an integral role in advancing treatments for sarcoma patients.
+Awardees receiving this honor have contributed in a significant way to the advancement of science, knowledge of sarcoma and works tirelessly to find new and innovative approaches for treating this rare cancer.

 Cristina R. Antonescu, MD